Total Hip Replacement in Chillicothe, OH

 One of the first orthopedic surgeons employed by a large hospital.
 Dr. Cohen spent 20 years.

 Over his distinguished career, Dr. Cohen has cultivated a reputation of excellence and trust among his patients and his peers.

 To achieve the best surgical outcomes, Dr. Cohen utilizes the most advanced technologies and techniques, keeping his practice state of the art.

 PATIENT SAFETY IS TOP PRIORITY

-Contact Cohen Orthopedic in Columbus today to schedule your appointment “Same Day, Next Day” and discuss your hip replacement options.
+Contact Cohen Orthopedic today to schedule your appointment “Same Day, Next Day” and discuss your hip replacement options.